christianwach/civicrm-wp-hook-tester/README.md

 ### Notes for developers ###

-This is a copy of the noted in the main plugin file.
+This is a copy of the notes in the main plugin file.

 #### Callbacks with return values ####